Overshoot (book): Background

 Catton began writing the manuscript that would become this book during a three-year post as Professor of Sociology at the University of Canterbury in Christchurch, New Zealand, then returned to his home country in 1973 as Professor of Sociology at Washington State University.
-During this period, Catton, in collaboration with fellow scholar Riley E. Dunlap, produced a series of influential articles on ecological issues.
+During this period, Catton, in collaboration with fellow scholar Riley E. Dunlap, produced a series of articles on ecological issues.